 Leaving Oeiras you will pass several beautiful beaches; Carcavelos, Parede, São Pedro, São João and Cascais.
 All of these beaches are golden sandy beaches and fantastic for swimming.
 Cascais is a beautiful and traditional fishing town which was once the summer retreat of the Portuguese nobility.
 Now you will find a bustling holiday destination which still maintains its historic charm.
 Wander around the pretty town centre or visit the Castro Guimaraes Museum.
 From Cascais you are not far from the most westerly point of mainland Europe, Cabo da Rocha, which on a clear night provides you with a fantastic sunset!

-A day of beaches!
-From Comporta to Sines, the coast is an unbroken strip of sand with great beaches such as Pinheirinho and Galé.
+Head south past Espichel Cape and down the coast towards Sines.
+From Comporta to Sines the coast is an unbroken strip of sand with great beaches such as Pinheirinho and Galé.
 Sines is one of the most important cities on the Alentejo coast and is an industrial port and a cape as well, making it a natural stopping point for visitors to the region.
-A traditional fishing port, it was here that Vasco da Gama, the great navigator, was born.
+A traditional fishing port, it was here that Vasco da Gama, the great navigator was born.
 Who knows, his travels may have inspired the Festival Músicas do Mundo, the world music festival that is held here annually in early summer.

-Leaving Sines, you will head North towards Lisbon.
-If you are lucky you will get a breeze from WNW that will take you directly there!
+A final day of sailing north towards Lisbon and if you are lucky you will get a breeze from WNW that will take you directly there!
 Entering the River Tagus, enjoy the sail up river, discovering the old town of Lisbon from the water.
 Terreiro do Paço, Saint Jorge’s Castle, Parque das Nações are just some of many sights you can see.
 Arriving at Parque das Nações you can appreciate one of the longest suspending bridges in Europe, Vasco da Gama’s bridge.
 Return to Belém Marina to enjoy your final night in Lisbon.